tperic/hello-world.rs/README.md

 Then you can just `make` and the compiled executable should be located in `./target/release/hello-world` run it or install it with `make install`
 .

 Due to the lightweightness of rust(🚀), unlike node_modules being fairly large for few dependencies, rust(🚀) manages compile caches efficiently and stores them to storage to save compile times!
-Just **33G** target folder, the compile time is around **2 hours and 30 minutes** on my mac on release mode
+Just **33G** target folder, the compile time is only around **2 hours and 30 minutes** on my mac on release mode

 ![image](https://user-images.githubusercontent.com/57838468/129435501-01b755d3-1369-4efa-816b-798a5e08790a.png)